 A photograph shows a group of mutated daisies in Japan.

-The flowers in the photograph are proven to have mutated due to radiation from the power plant.
+The flowers in the photograph are not proven to have mutated due to radiation from the power plant.

 Although many viewers assumed that the mutations displayed in the photograph (taken in Nasushiobara City) were caused by nuclear radiation from the Fukushima power plant, which experienced a catastrophic meltdown following a tsunami in March 2011, that may not be the case.